Tech Advancements and Industrial Automation

-When Moore observed the fact that the number of transistors in an IC doubles approximately after every two years, it was believed to be the basic principle for the survival of any technology.
-Later, Moore’s observation was loosely stated as any technology doubles its productive capacity in 18 months.
-This laid the foundation for all technological developments.
-Further today we observe that even this 18 months period has been shortened and technological leaps happen within a year.
-Manufacturing typically is the most impacted field due to any technological advancement.
-Here we look at the five technological trends that will disrupt the manufacturing sector in the next 12 months in India:
+When Gordon Moore first observed that the number of transistors in an integrated circuit doubles approximately every two years, it was considered the fundamental principle governing the survival of technology.
+Later, Moore’s observation was loosely stated as any technology doubling its productive capacity in 18 months.
+This laid the foundation for all technological advancements.

-2.Bluetooth Based Asset Tracking: With the logistics startups disrupting the transportation sector and incoming of GST reducing the Truck Turn-Around Time during transportation, companies would be focusing on optimizing their internal workflow and keeping operational costs low.
-As such cost-effective asset tracking solutions shall be the talk of the town.
-Being Robust with longer battery lives, encryption-based security and very high accuracy, “Bluetooth Low Energy” beacons based RTLS solutions and asset tracking will replace the existing RFID based asset tracking systems.
+Bluetooth-Based Asset Tracking: With logistics startups disrupting the transportation sector and the introduction of GST reducing Truck Turn-Around Time during transportation, companies will focus on optimizing their internal workflow and keeping operational costs low.
+Cost-effective asset tracking solutions will be a hot topic.
+"Bluetooth Low Energy" beacon-based RTLS solutions and asset tracking, known for their robustness, longer battery life, encryption-based security, and high accuracy, are set to replace existing RFID-based asset tracking systems in industrial automation.

-5. Data Speaks Up: Big Data has been in vogue for quite some time and manufacturing has already been having a big chunk of data to operate on.
-This year we will see a business using AI-enabled software platforms to make complex decisions on predicting the breakdowns in machines and avoid downtimes.
-Products that can help in predicting breakdown patterns and improve productivity shall be the mainstay in manufacturing this year.
+Data Speaks Up: Big Data has been in the spotlight for a while, and the manufacturing sector has already amassed a significant amount of data to work with in the field of industrial automation.
+This year, we will see businesses utilizing AI-enabled software platforms to make complex decisions in predicting machine breakdowns and avoiding downtime.
+Products that can predict breakdown patterns and improve productivity will be central to manufacturing this year."

 In the fast-evolving landscape of Indian manufacturing, technology is the driving force behind disruptive change.